trustoverip/ctwg-terminology-governance-guide/spec/header.md

 confusion within this specification between the OWF Contributor License and the designated source code license, the terms of the OWF Contributor License shall apply.

-These terms are inherited from the Technical Stack Working Group at the Trust over IP Foundation.
-[Working Group Charter](https://trustoverip.org/wp-content/uploads/TSWG-2-Charter-Revision.pdf)
+These terms are inherited from the Concepts and Terminology Working Group at the Trust over IP Foundation.
+[Working Group Home](https://wiki.trustoverip.org/pages/viewpage.action?pageId=65700)

 ## Terms of Use